S. Koreans demand leader's removal in New Year's Eve protest

 SEOUL, South Korea (AP) — Even on New Year’s Eve, large crowds of South Koreans gathered to join another rally demanding the ouster of impeached President Park Geun-hye, who’s determined to restore her powers through a court trial.

 Carrying signs and candles and blowing horns, people packed a boulevard in front of an old palace gate that has been the center of massive but peaceful protests in recent weeks.
-Marches were planned near Seoul’s presidential palace and the Constitutional Court.
+Protesters later marched near Seoul’s presidential palace and the Constitutional Court.

 Park’s supporters rallied in nearby streets, surrounded by thick lines of police.